tung/ruggrogue/book/source-code-layout.md

 The `assets/` directory has files loaded by the game at runtime:

  - `assets/gohufont-8x14.png` - A PNG of [IBM Code Page 437](https://en.wikipedia.org/wiki/Code_page_437) rendered with [GohuFont](https://font.gohu.org/), the default font of the game.
- - `assets/terminal-8x8.png` - A PNG of IBM Code Page 437 rendered with a smaller 8-by-8 pixel font that came from the `resources.zip` of the [Rust Roguelike Tutorial](http://bfnightly.bracketproductions.com/chapter_1.html#hello-rust---rltk-style).
+ - `assets/terminal-8x8.png` - A PNG of IBM Code Page 437 rendered with a smaller 8-by-8 pixel font that came from the `resources.zip` of the [Rust Roguelike Tutorial](https://bfnightly.bracketproductions.com/chapter_1.html#hello-rust---rltk-style).
  - `assets/urizen/urizen-onebit-tileset-mono.png` - A custom black-and-white version of one of the tileset images from the [Urizen 1Bit Tilesets by vurmux](https://vurmux.itch.io/urizen-onebit-tilesets).
  - `assets/urizen/readme.txt` - Description of my changes to the Urizen tileset image.
  - `assets/urizen/LICENSE` - License text for Urizen 1Bit Tilesets.

 ## Everything Else

-There's a bunch of non-Rust or not-quite-Rust files that are needed by the game too:
+There's a bunch of non-Rust or not-quite-Rust files that can also be found in the source code:

+ - `BUILD.md` - Instructions for building RuggRogue from source.
  - `Cargo.toml` - RuggRogue's package metadata that describes the source code structure and dependencies and is used by Cargo to build the game.
  - `.cargo/config.toml` - Extra Cargo configuration for building the web version of the game.
  - `clippy.toml` - Settings for Clippy, Rust's source code linter.